After years of campaigning by EIA, EU acts on products sold in Europe that have contributed to global deforestation

-The EU recognizing its role in consuming commodities through deforestation, the EU Commission has published its long awaited proposal for a new law that aims to stop commodities such as palm oil, beef, soy, or coffee produced through deforestation being placed on the EU markets.
+Recognising the EU’s role in consuming commodities through deforestation, the European Commission has published its long awaited proposal for a new law that aims to stop commodities such as palm oil, beef, soy, or coffee produced through deforestation being placed on the EU markets.

-EIA has long campaigned for this – in 2020 tens of thousands of EU citizens polled across 25 EU countries agreed that new laws are needed to ensure the products sold in EU countries do not contribute to global deforestation.
-Moreover in 2021, over 1.2 Million EU citizens responded in record numbers to an EU consultation on this very proposal.
+EIA has long campaigned for this – in 2020, tens of thousands of EU citizens polled across 25 EU countries agreed that new laws are needed to ensure the products sold in EU countries do not contribute to global deforestation.
+Moreover in 2021, more than 1.2 million EU citizens responded in record numbers to an EU consultation on this very proposal.

-EIA welcomes this law, it would be the very first of its kind to ensure products are deforestation-free.
+EIA welcomes this law, which would be the very first of its kind to ensure products are deforestation-free.

-We must ensure that forests, biodiverse rich habitats and the rights of people that depend on these forests are strengthened and upheld.
+We must ensure that forests, biodiverse-rich habitats and the rights of people who depend on these forests are strengthened and upheld.
 Moreover, we will need the EU to engage in strong meaningful partnerships with producer countries to address the root causes of deforestation, support national processes and create systemic changes that will have long-lasting effects.